-The contents that are set out regarding roadside redevelopment promotion areas are matters that are set forth in roadside district plans such as policies on roadside development in said areas, as well as some basic policies on land use in the same manner as those of redevelopment promotion areas, and locations and sizes of main public facilities (roads, parks, etc.).

-Also, as for buildings that meet the requirements of the roadside development plans in roadside redevelopment promotion areas, they may go beyond the general regulations if a specified administrative agency find them as not causing hindrance to traffic, safety, disaster prevention and public sanitation in terms of their FAR, building coverage, restrictions on building use and height.
+The contents that are set out in roadside redevelopment promotion areas are matters that are set forth in roadside district plans such as policies on roadside development in said areas, basic policies on land use in the same manner as those of redevelopment promotion areas, and locations and sizes of main public facilities (roads, parks, etc.). [¬] Also, as for buildings that meet the requirements of the roadside development plans in roadside redevelopment promotion areas, they may go beyond the general regulations if a specified administrative agency finds them as not causing hindrance to traffic, safety, disaster prevention and public sanitation in terms of their FAR, building coverage, restrictions on building use and height.

-In addition, like redevelopment promotion areas, TMG is, as an exception, to make roadside district plans that designate roadside redevelopment promotion districts exceeding 3 ha in the 23 wards in Tokyo.
-No designation, however, has been made as of March 31, 2013.
+In addition, like redevelopment promotion areas, TMG is, as an exception, to make roadside district plans that designate roadside redevelopment promotion districts exceeding 3 ha in the special wards in Tokyo.
+No designation, however, has been made as of March 31, 2023.

-Disaster Prevention Block Improvement District Plans
+3 Disaster Prevention Block Improvement District Plans

-The disaster prevention block improvement district plan is a system of district plan established under the Act on Promotion of Improvement of Disaster Control Districts in Populated Urban Districts in May 1997.
-This can be utilized for areas that lack public facilities (e.g. roads and parks) and then have problems in terms of fire spread prevention and evacuation in a time of fire and earthquakes etc.
+The disaster prevention block improvement district plan is a system of district plans established under the Act on Promotion of Improvement of Disaster Control Districts in Populated Urban Districts in May 1997.
+This can be utilized for areas that lack public facilities (e.g., roads and parks) and have problems in terms of fire spread prevention and evacuation.

-The plan is intended to secure evacuation roads, evacuation routes to local evacuation sites and temporary evacuation sites and to promote disaster prevention in concentrated urban areas by putting fire prevention restrictions on buildings as well as improving public facilities (e.g. roads and parks) in areas surrounded by evacuation roads such as city planning roads within said areas.
+The plan is intended to secure evacuation roads, evacuation routes to regional evacuation sites and temporary evacuation sites and to promote disaster prevention in concentrated urban areas by putting fire prevention restrictions on buildings as well as improving public facilities (e.g. roads and parks) in areas surrounded by evacuation roads such as city planning roads within said areas.

-In addition, the disaster prevention block improvement district plan may be used in tandem with plans for bonus FAR type, FAR incentive type, appropriate building-bulk distribution type, or townscape formation type.
+In addition, the disaster prevention block improvement district plan may be used in tandem with plans for Urban housing development promotion-type, public facilities development promoting-type, Floorarea ratio transfer-type, or Building shapes coordinating-type.

-As of March 31, 2013, city planning decisions have been made on 15 areas (e.g. Yotsugi Station area in Katsushika Ward) in the ward area.
+As of March 31, 2023, city planning decisions have been made on 19 areas in the Special-ward area.